ksullivan2/stratego/README.md

-*Disclaimer: I do not own the rights to the game of Yahtzee nor the name.
+*Disclaimer: I do not own the rights to the game of Stratego nor the name.
 This project was developed purely for learning purposes and is not for commercial use in any way, shape, or form.*